ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 IDs available to reduce the possibility of peers exhausting their supply of available connection IDs.
 An implementation could do this by always supplying a new connection ID for each connection ID retired with a CONNECTION_ID_FINISHED frame.
 When a receiver of a packet notices that its peer is now using a previously unused connection ID, it MAY choose to supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.

-It its peer selected non-zero-length connection IDs, an endpoint that receives a packet with a previously unused connection ID, SHOULD switch to sending with a different connection ID from its set of valid connection IDs when sending responses.
+If its peer selected non-zero-length connection IDs, an endpoint that receives a packet with a previously unused connection ID, SHOULD switch to sending with a different connection ID from its set of valid connection IDs when sending responses.
 This can help to ensure that when an endpoint migrates to a new path